 The 6 Best OnDeck Alternatives

-If you’re looking for a business loan, chances are you’ve come across the name OnDeck.
+If you’re looking for a business loan, chances are you’ve come across the name OnDeck (see our review).
 Founded back in 2007, OnDeck was one of the first companies to offer fast, easy-to-access business loans.
 Although the company has more competition today, OnDeck is still one of the most well-known lenders available because it’s fast, easy to qualify for, and offers multiple business financing products.
 Generally, OnDeck’s term loans or lines of credit only take a few minutes to qualify for, and you receive your cash just a few days later.

 This lender is not without its critics, however.
 OnDeck may be fast and convenient, but their loans have the potential to come with hefty fees, and the daily repayment schedule may be inconvenient to some businesses.